 If users are taken to a "site under construction" or "site down for maintenance" page when clicking the link that should take them to the signable document, this may be because there is a missing forward slash character in the S-Sign site URL.

-In order to fix this, navigate to the S-Sign configuration page and ensure that the URL shown there has a forward slash character at the end.
+In order to fix this, navigate to the S-Sign Setup page and ensure that the URL shown there has a forward slash character at the end.

 You may run into an issue where signers are stuck on the loading screen after verifying their email and clicking Continue to proceed to the document.
 The screen would look similar to this:

 There are several reasons that this may happen.

 - The S-Sign input tag [[SSIGN_INPUT ID=X]] isn't present in the template.
 We recommend first going back to the template editor and making sure that the S-Sign input tag didn't get removed or accidentally left out of your document.

 - The S-Sign input tag is breaking across two lines.
 When the S-Sign input tag breaks across two lines in the generated PDF, it cannot be read by the PDF reader.
 We recommend editing your S-Sign input tag so that it only occupies one line, either by making the font smaller, or making its container larger.